 Disagreements over the study plan may be referred to the head of faculty.

 The student, in consultation with the doctoral committee, shall update their study plan annually and report on their study progress.
 The administrative supervisor shall confirm the updated study plan as well as reported study progress, by signing the document and delivering it to the School Office.

 Article 9.
 Length of study and number of credits.

 A doctoral programme following completion of a Master’s degree shall be equivalent to a minimum of three years of full-time study.
 The research project shall account for 180 credits.

 Doctoral studies in engineering shall furthermore include 30 credits of coursework.
-The maximum number of credits for reading courses overseen by a student’s supervisor is 15.
+The maximum number of credits for reading courses overseen by a student’s academic supervisor is 15.

 For students admitted to a doctoral programme in natural sciences on the basis of the transfer provision in Article 2 of this Regulation, doctoral studies shall be equivalent to 240 credits, i.e., a minimum of four years of full-time study.
 The programme shall either consist of a 180-credit research project and 60 credits of coursework or a 210-credit research project and 30 credits of coursework.

 Doctoral students shall spend a minimum of two semesters at the University of Iceland during their doctoral studies, or a minimum of one semester in case of a joint doctoral degree with another university.